Changissnz/nu_merchant_principal/README.md

-To make matters worse for any autonomous agent that has to solve an oncoming onion-based pulse, the pulse does relay information on the reaction-chain of events, the moves taken by the pulse and the agent during the duration of activity, back to the Great-Wind.
+To make matters worse for any autonomous agent that has to solve an oncoming onion-based pulse, the pulse does relay information on the reaction-chain of events, the actions taken by the pulse and the agent during the duration of activity, back to the Great-Wind.
 This relaying of information is the fundamental aspect of the reactive-chain improvements.
 The pulse may die out, due to having no energy